wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-advanced-configuration-methods/includes/7-deploy-custom-start-menu-windows-10.md

 ### Full layouts versus partial layouts

 The above process is considered a full layout.
 It's important to know that when a full layout is applied, the layout is locked.
-Users cannot modify the Start menu, which includes not being able to pin or unpin apps.
+Users can’t modify the Start menu, which includes not being able to pin or unpin apps.
 This might be ideal for scenarios like kiosks, but not for a user's device that has been assigned to them for everyday use.

-In scenarios where you want to leverage layout, but still provide flexibility for end users to customize the layout, consider a partial layout.
+In scenarios where you want to use layouts, but still provide flexibility for end users to customize the layout, consider a partial layout.
 Creating a partial layout is nearly identical to creating a full layout.
 Following the steps above, you configure the groups and tiles you wish to apply, and export the layout.

 1. Open the layout .xml file.
 2. Modify the &lt;DefaultLayoutOverride&gt; element to include the following property: